 If you took the latest GED test version (computer-based), your scores do not expire.
 If you passed two parts of the computer-based GED test, for example, Maths and Science, your passing scores for these two subtests are valid all the time.

 There’s no need to renew your diploma or take additional classes to maintain the validity of your diploma.
 Once you’ve passed all four GED subtests, you’ll get your diploma and it will retain its validity forever!
 This means once you’ve achieved your GED, the diploma can be used for obtaining a better chance of employment or to continue your academic education in college or university.

 Practically all North American employers, governmental agencies, institutions of higher education, and the U.S. Armed Forces admit and accept the GED credential just like a high school diploma.

-As mentioned above, once you have your GED, there are two main ways you can take advantage of your new diploma: you can pursue higher education or get advanced in your career.
+As mentioned above, once you have your GED, there are two main ways you can take advantage of your new diploma: you can pursue higher education or get promotion in your career path.

 There are many reasons to continue a college degree including increased career opportunities and better payment.
 To achieve this goal, you'll first need to decide on your long-term goals.
 If you already have a desired job in mind, carefully find out what the typical educational requirements for it, including specific subject areas and advanced degrees.

 Once you've determined the strategy that meets all your goals, look for local schools that offer suitable opportunities.
 If you're not sure what you want to do in the long run, you should start your study with a local 2-year institution.
 Community colleges often offer lower tuition and convenient locations.
 Earning an associate's degree can also lower time as well as fee required to earn a bachelor's degree if you eventually transfer to a 4-year college or university.